13 Things to Do in Madrid in the summer

 Summer in Madrid| ©bjaglin

-The summer months belong to the high season of tourism in Madrid but that can not stop you from enjoying the things to see and do in Madrid.
-At this time, although the locals tend to leave and domestic tourism is much lower, foreign visitors continue to arrive en masse to visit the city.
+The summer months are the high season for tourism in Madrid, but that doesn't mean you can't enjoy the things to see and do in Madrid.
+At this time of year, although the locals tend to leave and domestic tourism drops significantly, foreign visitors continue to flock to the city.
 Hotel occupancy is close to full and demand is high.

-Despite the high temperatures it is common to find queues at major tourist sites such as the Prado Museum or the Royal Palace.
-Since Madrid is also a gastronomic destination, restaurants and terraces are also usually full.
+Despite the high temperatures, it is common to find queues at the main tourist attractions such as the Prado Museum or the Royal Palace.
+As Madrid is also a gastronomic destination, restaurants and terraces are also usually full.

 Book a pub crawl in Madrid